The Open 2017: Jordan Spieth channels Michael Phelps tips to lead

 The longer game, too, was occasionally off kilter, mainly blown about by an early Irish Sea wind, which has permanently bent the Birkdale trees to its ferocious will over the years.

+A little girl spotted it and handed it to her dad.
+The father was mortified and ordered her to drop it.

-On the 10th, Spieth, in his black puffy vest over a longsleeve grey shirt, pulled his approach left onto a grassy bank.
-But he pulled off a miraculous recovery for a tap-in to save his par four, having told caddie Michael Greller, "Let's just get out of here with a five."
+The ball was replaced before Spieth arrived, but recognising a sticky spot he told caddie Michael Greller, "Let's just get out of here with a five."

+But he pulled off a miraculous recovery for a tap-in to save his par four and remain three under.

 'Red-faced'